-Please note: Services from non-network providers are not covered, except emergency services and services authorized by Medica.
-For certain covered services from certain non-network providers, in ditior exces n to any applicable copayment, deductible a services from certain non-network providers, in nd coinsurance, you are responsible for any charges ent amount.
-Additionally, these charges will not be ut-of-pocket maximum. i.
-The date you are first covered under this Policy; or ii.
-The date of the injury Please note: A sound natural tooth means a tooth (including supporting structures) that is free from disease that would prevent continual function of the tooth for at least one year.
+Your Benefits and the Amount You Pay services au Please note: Services from non-network providers are not covered, except emergency services and services authorized by Medica.
+For certain covered services from certain non-network providers, you are responsible for any charges in excess of the non-network provider reimbursement amount.
+Coverage is limited to services initiated within six months of the date of the injury and received within 24 months of the start of treatment.
+Please note: A sound natural tooth means a tooth (including supporting structures) that is free from disease that would prevent continual function of the tooth for at least one year.
 In case of primary baby teeth, the tooth must have a life expectancy of one year.
-4. Treatment of temporomandibular joint (TMJ) disorder and craniomandibular Covered at the corresponding benefit level, depending on type of services provided. disorder For example, office visits are covered at the office visit benefit level and surgical services are covered at the surgical services benefit level.
-P. Me ental Health 1.
-Office visits, including evaluations, diagnostic and treatment services Nothing for the first five hours per calendar year and the deductible does not apply.
-You pay \$15 copayment for the remaining hours.
-The deductible does not apply.
-2. Intensive outpatient programs Nothing for the first five hours per calendar year and the deductible does not apply.
-You pay \$15 copayment for the remaining hours.
-The deductible does not apply.
-3. Applied Behavioral Analysis ("ABA") for the treatment of autism spectrum disorders for children when provided 50% coinsurance in accordance with an individualized treatment plan prescribed by the dition to any applicable copayment, deductible and coinsurance, you are responsible for any charge excess of the non-network provider reimbursement amount.
-Additionally, these charges will not be belied toward satisfaction of the deductible and out-of-pocket maximum. member's treating physician or mental health professional 4.
+4. Treatment of temporomandibular joint (TMJ) disorder and craniomandibular disorder Coverage is limited to a lifetime maximum of two surgical procedures and one splint per calendar year.
+Covered at the corresponding benefit level, depending on type of services provided.
+For example, office visits are covered at the office visit benefit level and surgical services are covered at the surgical services benefit level.
+Q. M ental Health 1.
+Office visits, including evaluations, diagnostic and treatment services Nothing 2.
+Intensive outpatient programs Nothing 3.
+Applied Behavioral Analysis ("ABA") for the treatment of autism spectrum disorder for children when provided in accordance with an individualized treatment plan prescribed by the member's treating physician or mental health professional Nothing 4.
 Inpatient services, including residential treatment services a.
+Room and board Nothing

+Your Benefits and the Amount You Pay

+Please note: Services from non-network providers are not covered, except emergency services and services authorized by Medica.
+For certain covered services from certain non-network providers, you are responsible for any charges in excess of the non-network provider reimbursement amount.

+b.
+Hospital or facility-based professional services Nothing

+c.
+Attending psychiatrist services Nothing

+d.
+Partial program Nothing

+R. Office Visits

-Room and board 50% coinsurance b.
-Hospital or facility-based professional services 50% coinsurance c.
-Attending psychiatrist services 50% coinsurance d.
-Partial program 50% coinsurance Q. Office Visits Please note: This benefit does not include services received from locations using "hos pital-based outpatient billing" practices.
+Please note: This benefit does not include services received from locations using "hospital-based outpatient billing" practices.
 The most specific and appropriate benefit in this Policy will apply for each service received at that type of provider.
 If you are unsure if your provider uses these billing practices, please contact them.
-Some services received during an office visit may be covered under a nother benefit in this Policy.
+Some services received during an office visit may be covered under another benefit in this Policy.
 The most specific and appropriate benefit in this Policy will apply for each service received during an office visit.
 Call Member Services at the number on the back of your Medica ID card to determine in advance whether a specific procedure is a benefit and the applicable coverage level for each service that you receive.

+Office visit services that are not considered preventive health services as defined in this Policy Nothing

+2. Urgent care center visits Nothing

+3. Convenience care

+a.
+Retail health clinic Nothing